davidcalikes/Marvelous-Matching/docs/README.md

     * The Menu Page Navigation Bar is fully responsive across various screen sizes.

     * The Menu Page Navigation Bar links change background color when user moves a cursor over the element.
 This provides intuitive visual feedback for the user that the item can be clicked.

-    * When the sound toggle switch is set to ON, Each button of the Menu Page Navigation Bar sounds a pleasing pop sound when clicked or tapped to provide audible feedback for the user.

     <br>